 Study design: An exploratory randomised controlled trial (RCT) with two conditions: an active fatigue management (including education and use of newly developed clinical tools) and a standard care group.

 Recruitment: 40 adults who have a diagnosis of stroke will be recruited through the Metro North Hospital and Health Service (MNHHS) Community Based Rehabilitation Teams (CBRT).
 New referrals to the service will be consecutively tracked by CBRT members across four sites; namely Chermside, Redcliffe, North Lakes and Caboolture.
 A researcher will conduct an initial eligibility screen based on intake information and suitable patients will be informed about the study and invited to participate.
 The researcher will liaise with team leaders who attend all case reviews to ensure all suitable candidates are approached about the study.
 Inclusion criteria are: a) diagnosis of stroke; b) aged over 40 years; c) able to communicate in English; d) fatigue issues identified on care plan.
-Exclusion criteria are: a) pre-morbid major psychiatric or neurological disorder; b) significant visual impairment; or c) significant hearing impairment; d) severe aphasia or other communication disorder ; e) severe cognitive impairment.
+Exclusion criteria are: a) pre-morbid major psychiatric or neurological disorder; b) significant visual impairment; or c) significant hearing impairment; d) severe aphasia or other communication disorder including difficulty reading or understanding written information; e) severe cognitive impairment.
 Eligible respondents who provide informed consent will be randomised to receive either active fatigue management or standard care.
 A random number generator will be used to allocate participants to treatment group.
 Opaque envelopes containing each concealed allocation will be sequentially drawn by therapists administering treatment at each site.

 Assessment: Routine assessment, for approximately 1hr on each occasion, will be conducted at baseline and post-intervention (10 weeks).
 All assessments will be conducted in the client’s home or local Community Health Centre.
 Risk assessments will be conducted as per Queensland Health policy prior to visiting participants in the community.
 A trained assessor blinded to participants’ intervention condition will collect disease and demographic data and administer well-established, validated measures used routinely in practice on a Queensland Health tablet.
 Fatigue impact will be measured using the Multidimensional Fatigue Symptom Inventory – Short Form (MFSI-SF).
 Self-efficacy will be measured using the Daily Living Self-efficacy Scale (DLSES).
 Cognitive function, depression, and quality of life will be measured using the Montreal Cognitive Assessment (MoCA), Depression and Anxiety Severity Scale (DASS-21), and Short Form Health Survey of the Medical Outcomes Study (SF-36), respectively.
-Qualitative feedback will be sought from patients and therapists regarding their experiences around clinical tool usage and the fatigue management guideline at post intervention.
-The brief 15-minute survey will involve short open-ended questions for e.g. What did you find useful about the routine tool?
-What could be improved about the routine tool?
+Qualitative feedback will be sought from patients regarding their experiences around clinical tool usage and the fatigue management guideline at post intervention.